-- 1. The awarded project contractor must notify the respective Mitigation Program Manager of the need for an emergency change order. - 2.
+- 1. The awarded project contractor must notify the respective Mitigation Program Manager or Mitigation Director of the need for an emergency change order. - 2.
 The contractor provides details about the required change to include, but not limited to the cause and cost. - 3.
-The Mitigation Program Manager determines if the request is, indeed, an emergency and if the request is feasible.
-The Mitigation Program Manager will consider the scope, level of urgency, and cost of request.
-If approved, the Mitigation Program Manager may approve additional work for a cost "not to exceed" based on the nature of the scope. - 4.
-The Mitigation Program Manager approves or denies the emergency change order. - 5.
-All approved emergency change orders must be presented by the approving Mitigation Program Manager for an official SCP review at the next scheduled Special Case Panel Meeting.
+The Mitigation Program Manager or Mitigation Director determines if the request is, indeed, an emergency and if the request is feasible.
+The Mitigation Program Manager or Mitigation Director will consider the scope, level of urgency, and cost of request.
+If approved, the Mitigation Program Manager or Mitigation Director may approve additional work for a cost "not to exceed" based on the nature of the scope.

+- 4. The Mitigation Program Manager or Mitigation Director approves or denies the emergency change order. - 5.
+All approved emergency change orders must be presented by the approving Mitigation Program Manager for an official MSCP review at the next scheduled meeting.
 If approved or disapproved, a determination is recorded for the record. - 6.
-Denied emergency change order requests will be presented at the next scheduled Special Case Panel Meeting.
-An official SCP review is performed, and the determination is recorded. - 7.
-The SCP Decision Memorandum is added to the System of Record.
+Denied emergency change order requests will be presented at the next scheduled meeting.
+An official MSCP review is performed, and the determination is recorded. - 7.
+The MSCP Decision Memorandum is added to the System of Record.